 Wendy Gramm – Served as U.S Commodity Futures Trading Commission chair under Presidents Reagan and Bush I.

 Judge Herbert Y.C.
 Choy – First Asian American appointed to U.S. Federal Court (Court of Appeals Ninth District) in 1974.

 David Hyun – Architect charged with revitalizing Little Tokyo in Los Angeles.

 Sang Hyun Lee – First tenured Asian American professor at Princeton Theological Seminary

 Hines Ward, Jr. – Professional football player for the Pittsburgh Steelers

-In 2003, President George W. Bush issued a proclamation in celebration of the 100th anniversary of the arrival of the first Korean immigrants.
+In 2003, President George W. Bush proclaimed a celebration of the 100th anniversary of the arrival of the first Korean immigrants.
 In 2005, the U.S. House and Senate passed simple resolutions in support of Korean American Day.
-Since then states across the country have passed bills declaring January 13 as an annual celebration of Korean American Day.
+Since then, states across the country have passed bills declaring January 13th as an annual celebration of Korean American Day.